eldoy/sirloin/README.md

 ```

 ### WEBSOCKETS
 Websockets are used through *actions*, the URL path is irrelevant.
-Include *action: 'name'* in the data you are sending to the server to match your action.
+Include *$action: 'name'* in the data you are sending to the server to match your action.
 Connection handling through *ping and pong* will automatically terminate dead clients.

 Websocket connections are lazy loaded and enabled only if you specify an action.
 All websocket actions must return Javascript objects (sent as JSON).
 ```javascript